 Amazon Route 53 is the only service that requires signature version 3.
-For information about signature version 3, see Authenticating REST Requests in the Amazon Route 53 Developer Guide.
+For information about signature version 3, see Authenticating REST Requests in the Amazon Route 53 API Reference.

 If you are using one of the AWS SDKs, the AWS Command Line interface (CLI), or a service-specific CLI, you do not need to worry about signing requests.
 All you need to do is configure the tools with one or more access keys.
 These tools construct and send requests to AWS for you, and as part of that process, they sign the requests using an access key that you provide.
 They take care of many of the connection details, such as calculating signatures, handling request retries, and error handling.
 The SDKs also contain sample code, tutorials, and other resources to help you get started writing applications that call AWS.

 If you are programmatically constructing HTTP or HTTPS requests to AWS, you do have to include code to sign the requests.
 You might do this for the following reasons:

 You are working with a programming language for which there is no AWS SDK.
 For example, currently there is no AWS SDK for C.